← Back to research

 The Problem

-Traditional engineering analytics platforms (LinearB, Jellyfish, Pluralsight Flow) were built for a world where humans wrote all the code.
+Traditional engineering analytics platforms were built for a world where humans wrote all the code.
 They measure velocity, cycle time, and DORA metrics — useful, but blind to the AI contribution layer.
-A new category of tools is emerging to fill this gap.
+A category of tools has emerged to fill this gap, and since April it has both expanded (DX, Span, Jellyfish join this report) and professionalized (the incumbents shipped real AI features).

 The Market Map